BCG Vaccine Description

-- July 9, 2020 - Researchers at the National Institute of Allergy and Infectious Diseases of the U.S. NIH identified a linkage between the very old Bacille Calmette-Guerin (BCG) and the COVID-19 disease after comparing mortality rates around the world.
+- July 9, 2020 - Researchers at the National Institute of Allergy and Infectious Diseases of the U.S. NIH identified an 'associated' linkage between the very old Bacille Calmette-Guerin (BCG) and the reduction in COVID-19 disease, after comparing mortality rates around the world.

 - July 3, 2020 - Researchers at the University of Sydney and Centenary Institute are repurposing an existing tuberculosis vaccine Bacille Calmette-Guérin (BCG) with major components of the SARS-CoV-2 virus, creating a new vaccine candidate called BCG:CoVac.
 In BCG:CoVac, the BCG vaccine is used as a vehicle to deliver distinctive proteins that originate from the SARS-CoV-2 virus surface.
 The goal is for the human immune system to develop a memory of SARS-CoV-2 and develop immunity.

 - June 17, 2020 - The latest survey results of Global Fund-supported programs across 106 countries show widespread disruptions to TB vaccine service delivery as a result of the COVID-19 pandemic: 78% of TB programs reported disruption to BCG vaccination services (17% with high or very high disruptions).